Criminal Law Amendment Act, 1968–69: Homosexuality

 Bill C-150 decriminalized "buggery" and "gross indecency" between adults over age 21, and between husband and wife, provided each party consented.
 The two offences had been used to criminalise homosexual acts between men.
 The British Parliament's adoption of the Sexual Offences Act 1967, influenced Trudeau's decision to include amendments to the Criminal Code concerning homosexuality in Bill C-150.
-Opposition to homosexuality was so intense that the Catholic Créditistes of Quebec held up debate for three weeks.
+Opposition to homosexuality was so intense that the Catholic Créditistes of Quebec held up debate for six weeks.
 The Créditistes suggested that communism, socialism and atheism were behind the proposed changes relating to homosexuality and abortion; they demanded that a public referendum be held on these issues and staged a filibuster of Parliament over the amendments concerning abortion.

-However, even the proponents of the bill argued that "[h]omosexuality in itself is still unlawful", with certain exceptions, while expressing disgust for homosexual practices.
-Prior to the law being passed, consensual homosexual conduct in private was rarely prosecuted.
+Proponents of partial decriminalization defended their position by saying that "[h]omosexuality in itself" would remain unlawful unless both parties were over 21 and the act took place in private.
+Prior to the law being passed, private consensual homosexual conduct was rarely prosecuted.
 Historian Tom Hooper says that it is a "myth" that the law decriminalized homosexuality and in fact, it "facilitated the recriminalization of homosexuality in Canada".